Azure/azure-quickstart-templates/application-gateway-demo-setup/README.md

 ## Testing Your Setup

-In order to check your test setup you can try re-sending your requests, bring down/up the VMs/Web servers created as a part of the deployment, change Azure Application Gateway settings.
+In order to try your test setup in action you can re-send your requests, bring down/up the VMs/Web servers created as a part of the deployment, change Azure Application Gateway settings.

 When your HTTP request hits backend server, you should be able to see a page like the one below:

 ![alt text](images/serverhit.png "Backend server response")